 To Schedule for a Testing

 The initial consultation helps us gather information about you, your child or other family members, which includes medical, family and educational histories.
 You will be asked to describe areas of concern which you or your family member is having difficulties with.
 From here, we determine the types of tests which are appropriate and make practical recommendations.
 Following this, you will be scheduled for testing.
 The initial consultation is S$240.00 and is part of the total cost for testing.
 The total cost for testing will depend on what tests and how many tests are administered.

-Our unique team approach for testing relies on two people for an individual's evaluation.
-Together they provide broader perspectives, richer interpretations and more insightful recommendations to the person's unique needs.
 We select the latest tools for tests from the fields of cognitive assessment, neuropsychological assessment, educational assessment, and social and emotional assessments.